A perfect buttercream frosting for cakes or cupcakes.

 This buttercream is buttery and creamy.
 It is perfect for piping and holds up under most circumstances.
-If I am making a cake in really hot or humid weather or if my cake has to be showcased outside, like in my sister’s wedding, I adjust this recipe with less butter and more shortening.
+If I am making a cake in really hot or humid weather or if my cake has to be showcased outside.
+I adjust this recipe with less butter and more shortening.

 This recipe makes a fairly large amount of buttercream frosting.
 You can easily halve the recipe.
 I don't like to run out midway through decorating so I usually make a full batch.
 Extra frosting can be stored covered in the refrigerator for up to one week.
 Bring to room temperature and stir before using.

 - If your powdered sugar has lumps, sift before using.